Did you know?

 Violet sea snails, also known as bubble raft snails, are fascinating marine gastropod mollusks found in tropical and subtropical waters.
 The scientific name of this species of holoplanktonic snail is Janthina janthina.

 Besides, these small, marine gastropod mollusks are unique in every way.
 For example, their life begins as free-swimming larvae, and adults are typically between 3 and 4 cm.
-In this article, we’ll delve into the details of the violet sea snail, including their appearance, diet, habitat, reproduction, and threats to their survival.
-We’ll also provide a list of interesting facts about this species.
-So, if you need to learn more about these violet snails, feel free to read on.
+Read on to learn more about these violet snails.

 Appearance